 My Experiencia of living in Crispulo Gandara

 Chile is a wonderful place.
+I live in Hualpen at the moment, the neighborhood of Crispulo Gandara.
 I have talked it up a lot.
 Right now it is in a terrible spot.
 I'm not an expert but it looks familiar because it's a fight between the left and the right.
 Same as it ever was.
 It looks like Kent State footage.
 People with long hair and bell bottoms scattering from olive clad men with machine guns... late model cars.
 Its times a 1000 though.
 Imagine Kent State happening today when everyone's got a cellphone recording.
 How much airtime would that get?
 Would we ever not see it in reruns after that?

 Concepcion had 40,000+ people in the streets during the day, peacefully banging cookware and waving Mapuche flags.
 I've read in the history books they have a habit of doing this.
 I immediately developed an affection to this atmosphere of living history.